therealnicoroshi/modlist/README.md

    I have seen this list play on a 1080ti trading ENB and reshade for Community Shaders.

-   We do have a topic in the Discord for people to discuss what they have done to get it to run.
+   We do have a topic in the Discord for people to discuss what they have done to get it to run on hardware below the recommended minimum.

  # The MCM Menu: